Her Majesty (song): Background and recording

 Paul McCartney wrote "Her Majesty" at his Scotland farm around October 1968, or later.
+(Note: The song, however, is credited to the Lennon–McCartney songwriting partnership.)
 He describes its origins: "I was just writing this little tune.
 I can never tell, like, how tunes come out.
 I just wrote it as a joke."
 (Note: Bill Harry and Jean-Michel Guesdon and Philippe Margotin suggest that McCartney wrote "Her Majesty" as a tribute to Queen Elizabeth II.)
 The song debuted as a two-minute outtake on 24 January 1969 during the Get Back sessions, where McCartney repeatedly sings the verse and performs the guitar melody featuring on the final cut on his Martin D-28.
-On 2 July, having arrived at the studio before his bandmates, he recorded it.
-The Beatles historian Mark Lewisohn writes, "[a] simpler recording could not be imagined: it took just three takes, only two of which were complete, before Paul had it right, singing live to his own acoustic guitar accompaniment".
-"Her Majesty" was to be considered for the Abbey Road medley, between "Mean Mr. Mustard" and "Polythene Pam"— (Note: The Abbey Road medley was a collection of short songs connected by thematic or tonal coherence.) "almost as an afterthought," writes the author Hunter Davies.
+On 2 July, having arrived at the EMI studio before his bandmates, he recorded it.
+The Beatles historian Mark Lewisohn writes: "A simpler recording could not be imagined: it took just three takes, only two of which were complete, before Paul had it right, singing live to his own acoustic guitar accompaniment."
+Of the mixing console's eight tracks, only two were used: one for the guitar melody, and the other for the vocal.
+"Her Majesty" was to be considered for the Abbey Road medley, between "Mean Mr. Mustard" and "Polythene Pam" (Note: The Abbey Road medley was a collection of short songs connected by thematic or tonal coherence.)—"almost as an afterthought", writes the author Hunter Davies.

 The band did not heed McCartney's recording, and while the Abbey Road tracks were being remixed, on 30 July, he deemed it unfit for the medley and told the sound engineer John Kurlander to scrap it.
+(Note: According to the Beatles historian Kenneth Womack, the "acoustic simplicity" of "Her Majesty" did not suit the medley's vigour, especially when placed amid "Mustard" and "Pam".)
 However, Kurlander was under orders not to throw out any Beatles recording.
 Therefore, he inserted it at the end of Abbey Road after "The End" and stitched twenty seconds' worth of leader tape between the two songs.
-Kurlander recalls, "I'm only assuming this, but … [Paul] must have liked hearing 'Her Majesty' tacked on the end.
+Kurlander recalls, "I'm only assuming this, but ...
+[Paul] must have liked hearing 'Her Majesty' tacked on the end.
 The Beatles always picked up on accidental things.
 It came as a nice surprise there at the end."
 (Note: Other writers confirm this course of events.)
-"Typical Beatles," McCartney said of the final product, "an accident."
+"Typical Beatles", McCartney said of the final product, "an accident".
 The track was produced by George Martin and engineered by Phil McDonald and Chris Blair.